While barriers to scale are endemic to the tech ecosystem, they’re top-of-mind in cleantech. We break down the funding gap in the cleantech market.

 Cleantech investment has seen highs and lows.
 Despite a drop in capital, climate tech in Canada saw a year-over-year increase in deal volume—58 in 2022, to 78 in 2023.
 Much of that is also being driven by early-stage deals.
 This is a promising trend.
 But cleantech is usually hardware-based, and hardware is more costly and complicated than software.
 The information, communications & technology (ICT) sector made up nearly half of all Canadian deals and funding in 2023.
 Software is typically an easier and lower capital-risk bet, since it doesn’t rely on physical infrastructure.

 Cleantech founders and investors are also missing out on homegrown opportunities to collaborate across different stages of a cleantech project’s journey.
 Both are flocking to foreign markets—that’s talent and dollars leaving the country.
 Companies are being sold off, and equity is being raised outside of Canada.
-Don’t get me wrong—it’s terrific to have access to international capital to fund the growth of Canadian technology.
 This is welcome capital.
 But if this means selling a majority interest or the full business, it robs Canada of the opportunity to build a full and vibrant industry domestically.
 Last year, we saw a company sell its innovative direct air capture technology to a US energy company.
 While its billion-dollar US valuation was terrific, the technology is now owned by a company that doesn’t have roots in the Canadian economy and ecosystem.

-On a more positive note, I look at Heidelberg Materials—a Swiss-owned conglomerate with Canadian operations.
+On a more positive note, we can look to Heidelberg Materials—a Swiss-owned conglomerate with Canadian operations.
 To produce the world’s first net-zero cement, they’re developing a carbon capture facility in Edmonton.
 But they’re doing this with significant capital investment and high ongoing operating costs.
 They’ve made a conscious decision to live up to their environmental commitment, and we need more Canadian corporations doing this with the presumed understanding that they can take away key learnings to do this more efficiently over time.

 With $2 trillion estimated to get us to net-zero in Canada, there is a need for massive amounts of capital to be deployed if we’re going to succeed.
 As of March 2024, RBC announced it would be allocating $1 billion by 2030 to support the development and scaling of innovative climate solutions.
 Institutions have a huge role to play, including ours.